-This great American family road trip takes you through Phoenix, Arizona and Las Vegas, Nevada past red rocks, blue skies and desert on the way to the Grand Canyon.
+This great American family road trip, the Grand Canyon road trip, takes you through Phoenix, Arizona and Las Vegas, Nevada past red rocks, blue skies and desert on the way to the remarkable Grand Canyon.

 Passing through and around canyons, deserts, lakes, mountains, ruins and cacti forests, a family road trip from Phoenix to Las Vegas will give your clan excellent insight into the American Southwest.
 Despite Arizona’s vast and desolate landscape, it is home to Phoenix, one of the country’s largest cities; while a quarter of its land is occupied by the Native American reservations of 20 tribes including the Navajo, Apache and Hopi.

-Learn More About Jillian’s Favorite Family Road Trip
+Learn More About a Favorite Family Road Trip

 The most famous natural attraction in the United States, the immense Grand Canyon, will leave you stunned and in a state of wonder.
 And, no tour of the southwest would be complete without a stop in outrageous Las Vegas, a desert city surrounded in all directions by rocky mountains, and in close proximity to Lake Mead, the largest reservoir in the United States.